 Expert tips for using powder laundry detergent

-• Always use warm or hot water.
-Yes, the right water temperature to wash your clothes in ultimately depends on the fabric, but you really need warm or hot water if you decide to use a powder detergent.
+Yes, the correct water temperature for washing clothes ultimately depends on the fabric, but you really need warm or hot water if you decide to use a powder detergent.
 That’s because some powders struggle to dissolve in cold water.
-As a result, clothes may end up coated with a grainy residue and not as clean.
+As a result, clothes may end up coated with a grainy residue and not get as clean.

-• Pre-dissolve powder detergent for delicates.
-If you’re washing an item that calls for cold water, Gagliardi suggests pre-dissolving powder detergent in a little hot water before adding it to the machine.
-This will take care of the potential dissolving problems and give your clothes the right amount of cleaning power.
+If you’re washing an item that calls for cold water, Gagliardi suggests predissolving powder detergent in a little hot water before adding it to the machine.
+This will take care of potential dissolving problems and give your detergent the right amount of cleaning power.

-• Put powder detergent in the tub or dispenser.
-When you’re washing everyday laundry loads, either should work fine.
-Just be sure to check your washing machine’s instructions.
+When you’re washing everyday laundry loads, pouring powder detergent into either the dispenser or tub should work fine.
+Just be sure to check your washing machine’s instructions first.

 Liquid laundry detergent

-If you prefer washing your clothes in cold water, this is the best type of detergent for you.
-“Liquid detergent disperses easily in cold water temperatures, so it’s great if you want to exclusively use cold water,” says Gagliardi, noting that people often use cold water for energy savings (though it’s also gentler on clothes).
-Simply measure the correct amount with the cap provided, and add it to your washing machine’s tub or dispenser.
-If you’re still deciding between powder vs. liquid detergent, the pros and cons below should help clear things up for you.
+If you prefer washing your clothes in cold water, you’re going to want to go with a liquid vs. powder detergent.
+The main difference between powder and liquid detergents is their dissolvability in water at different temperatures.
+“Liquid detergent disperses easily in cold water temperatures, so it’s great if you want to exclusively use cold water,” says Gagliardi, noting a common laundry fact that people often use cold water for energy savings (though it’s also gentler on clothes).

 • Dissolves well in any water temperature, including cold